Thalassiosira pseudonana (Hustedt) Hasle and Heimdal, (1957) 1970

 There is little or no evidence to support that Thalassiosira pseudonana has significant environmental impacts in the Great Lakes.

 Thalassiosira pseudonana has been found in the Great Lakes basin composing 31% of the periphyton community and 90% of the plankton community (Lowe and Busch 1975).
-McQuoid (2005) reported growth of T. pseudonana after 2 years in storage, indicating the presence of a dormant state that seems to be triggered by temperature and light cues.
-This dormant state could give T. pseudonana a competitive advantage over native species, but this has not been specifically researched.

 There is little or no evidence to support that Thalassiosira pseudonana has significant socio-economic impacts in the Great Lakes.

 Thalassiosira pseudonana was found to be useful for mariculture because it has a high fatty-acid composition (Volkman et al. 1989).
-Thalassiosira pseudonana is also used as a model organism for silica biomineralization because its entire gene sequenced has been published.
+Thalassiosira pseudonana is also used as a model organism for silica biomineralization and because its entire gene sequence has been published.
 Biomineralizaton is a growing field that is using diatoms to accelerate silica formation and form macromolecular assemblies that might act as structure-directing templates (Sumper and Brunner 2008).

 Management: